zaim-abbasi/Logic-Lounge/README.md

 ## Setup for Local Communication

 This project allows communication on a shared network without internet access.
-Set up a server on one machine in the system and connect all clients to the same Wifi or Ethernet network.
+Set up a server on one machine in the system and connect all clients to the same Network or Mobile Hotspot.

 - Run the client to check if the server is up.
 - If no server is running, execute `Server.java` to create a server on localhost.